What is NuGet?

 Flow of packages

-The studio uses the feeds configured in Package Manager.
-By default, it will have three feeds configured.
+This feature is inherited for the Activities and the Process management.
+The Studio uses the feeds configured in Package Manager.
+By default, it will have three feeds configured

-We can also add our custom feeds for custom packages.
+Also add custom feeds for custom packages.
 These feeds get added into the Manage Package and are loaded from below location.

 - When an activity is installed using the package manager it gets extracted into a specified folder based on the version the location can be different.